n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 Note, however, that the "_Consonant_,Halant" subsequence in the above example may still trigger a half-forms feature.
-To prevent the application of the half-forms feature in addition to preventing the conjunct, the zero-width non-joiner must be used instead.
+To prevent the application of the half-forms feature in addition to preventing the conjunct, the zero-width non-joiner (ZWNJ) must be used instead.

   - The sequence "_Consonant_,Halant,ZWNJ,_Consonant_" should produce
     the first consonant in its standard form, followed by an explicit